harshalslimaye/awesome-woocommerce/README.md

 - [Woo Import Export] (https://wordpress.org/plugins/woo-import-export-lite/) - All in one solution for WooCommerce Store.
 Easily Import and Export WooCommerce Store Products, Orders, Users, Product Categories and Coupons
 - [WooCommerce Multilingual] (https://wordpress.org/plugins/woocommerce-multilingual/) - Allows running fully multilingual e-commerce sites using WooCommerce and WPML
 - [WooCommerce Colors] (https://wordpress.org/plugins/woocommerce-colors/) - Allows you to change the buttons color and other elements of WooCommerce
+- [WooCommerce Catalog Enquiry] (https://wordpress.org/plugins/woocommerce-catalog-enquiry/) - Allows the user to convert a WooCommerce store into a catalog website